iambrainstorming/iambrainstorming.github.io/src/chapters/what-do-we-need-to-decentralize-in-the-coming-years.md

 1. **Instance**: Instead of a single, centralized server or website like Twitter, Mastodon consists of many independent servers called "instances."
 Each instance is operated by its own administrators and has its own set of rules and community guidelines.
 Users on an instance can communicate with users on other instances, making it a federated network.

-> As there are multiple instances spread throughout the world, it's exceedingly challenging for fascist governments in different regions to censor content.
+> As there are multiple instances spread throughout the world, it's challenging for fascist governments in different regions to censor content.
 Most instances operate through consensus, so if an instance misbehaves by promoting hate speech or disinformation, it's likely to be added to the blocked list by other instances.

 2. **User Accounts**: Users create accounts on specific Mastodon instances.
 These accounts have handles (similar to Twitter usernames) and profiles where they can provide information about themselves, upload avatars, and post content.

 3. **Toots**: Instead of tweets, Mastodon uses "toots" as the term for posts.
 Users can write and share toots with text, images, links, and videos.
 These toots can be public, meaning they are visible to anyone on the federated network, or they can be restricted to specific groups of users (followers, followers of followers, etc.), depending on the user's preferences.

 4. **Following**: Users can follow other users from their own instance or from other instances.
 This creates a connection between the users, allowing them to see each other's toots in their timelines.
 The federated nature of Mastodon means you can follow and interact with users on different instances as if they were all part of the same network.

+> It's a bit hard to find your followers on Mastodon, especially if they are on a different instance because name search is unlikely to yield results on a different instance.
+Also, it will not provide personalized AI suggestions like on Twitter for followers.
+Although such tools could be built into Mastodon, Mastodon is not a big tech platform; it relies on donations and volunteer developers, and building such features can be costly in terms of server cost.
+You need to do some extra work, such as finding followers using hashtags, retweeting from other users, federated timeline, or communication through other platforms to get handle etc.

 5. **Timeline**: Mastodon users have a timeline that displays toots from users they follow.
 This timeline can be customized to show different types of content, such as the local timeline (toots from users on the same instance) or the federated timeline (toots from across the entire Mastodon network).
 Users can also create custom timelines to filter content based on hashtags and keywords.